New Government, New GST Council, New Hopes for Gaming

 21 Jun 2024

-The Lok Sabha elections temporarily suspended significant policy-making in the country, including the pressing issue of providing regulatory clarity for the rapidly growing Indian online money gaming industry.
+The Lok Sabha elections temporarily halted significant policy-making in India.
+This included the urgent need for regulatory clarity in the rapidly growing online money gaming industry.

-On the 1st of October last year, the sector was subjected to a multifold hike in the effective GST burden to 28% on the total value of entry deposits for casinos, horse racing, lottery, and any online money games regardless of claimed skill or chance-based nature.
+On October 1 of last year, the sector faced a substantial increase in the effective GST burden.
+The rate was raised to 28% on the total value of entry deposits for casinos, horse racing, lottery, and all online money games, regardless of whether they were skill-based or chance-based.

-While companies engaged in this peculiar war of attrition, GST enforcement authorities went ahead and bombarded the industry with 71 show-cause notices totaling ₹1,12,332 crore ($13.5 billion) plus penalties and interest for the period prior to October 2023.
+While companies struggled in this challenging environment, GST enforcement authorities issued 71 show-cause notices to the industry.
+These notices demanded a total of ₹1,12,332 crore ($13.5 billion) in taxes.
+Plus penalties and interest, for the period before October 2023.

-Now, the Narendra Modi 3.0 cabinet has stepped in, the 53rd GST Council Meeting has been scheduled for Saturday, the 22nd of June, and the 15th of July has been set as a tentative listing date for the mega litigation around the alleged ₹1.12 lakh crore industry-wide tax evasion.
+Now, the Narendra Modi 3.0 cabinet has intervened.
+The 53rd GST Council Meeting is scheduled for Saturday, June 22.
+The 15th of July has been set as a tentative date for the litigation concerning the alleged industry-wide tax evasion.

-Egregious Retrospective Tax Demand Might Get Written Off
+The Egregious Retrospective Tax Demand Might get Written off

-Good news started coming in when a proposal by the Law Committee to amend the Central GST Act (CGST Act) entered the agenda of the upcoming 53rd GST Council Meeting with the potential to soon put the “Retrospective Taxation Crisis in Indian Online Gaming” to an abrupt end.
+Good news emerged when a proposal by the Law Committee to amend the Central GST Act (CGST Act) was added to the agenda of the upcoming 53rd GST Council Meeting.
+This amendment has the potential to resolve the “Retrospective Taxation Crisis in Indian Online Gaming” quickly.

 “The Law Committee recommended that a provision may be incorporated in GST laws empowering the central and state governments to regularize, based on the recommendations of the GST Council, non–levy or short levy of GST or Compensation Cess where it is found that such non-levy or short levy was a result of general practice in the trade or a section of trade,” the Law Committee proposed.

-If the GST Council accepts the amendment and Parliament adds a new Section 11A to the CGST Act as proposed, there will be no refunds for eventual overpaid amounts, but the hands of government officials across India will be untied to write off the impossible-to-pay tax demands, which exceed the industry’s market cap several times.
+If the GST Council accepts the amendment and Parliament adds a new Section 11A to the CGST Act, there will be no refunds for overpaid amounts.
+However, this change would allow government officials across India to write off tax demands that the industry cannot pay.
+These demands exceed the industry’s market cap multiple times.

-“The retrospective demands for GST have decreased investor confidence, ease of business, and the flow of (foreign direct investment) into the country,” explained John Joseph, former Central Board of Indirect Taxes and Customs (CBIC) Chairman and strategic adviser at risk management consultancy DeepStrat.
+“The retrospective demands for GST have decreased investor confidence, ease of business, and the flow of foreign direct investment into the country,” explained John Joseph.
+He is the former Chairman of the Central Board of Indirect Taxes and Customs (CBIC).
+He is also a strategic adviser at the risk management consultancy DeepStrat.

-A concord between the executive and legislative powers can clear the retrospective aspect of the crisis faced by the industry months before the judiciary is able to deliver a solution, as Parliament’s next session, starting on 24 June, right after the 53rd GST Council, will be focused on budget talks and the Finance Bill.
+A consensus between the executive and legislative powers could resolve the retrospective issues facing the industry.
+This could happen months before the judiciary delivers a solution.
+Parliament’s next session starts on June 24, right after the 53rd GST Council.
+It will focus on budget discussions and the Finance Bill.

 A Welcome Relief, but Not Nearly Enough

-However, the eventual end of the “Retrospective Taxation Crisis,” even though undoubtedly a massive relief for the companies and their CFOs, is hardly going to clear the air of doom hanging over the homegrown online gaming sector caused by the October 2023 hike in GST.
+However, the eventual end of the “Retrospective Taxation Crisis” will be a massive relief for companies and their CFOs.
+Yet, it is unlikely to clear the doom hanging over the homegrown online gaming sector caused by the October 2023 hike in GST.

 WinZO Co-Founder Saumya Singh Rathore.
 Image: Linkedin.com.